OfficeDev/Office-Add-in-NodeJS-SSO/SSOAutoSetup/README.md

 ## To use the project

 ### Register the add-in

-1. Register your application in Azure by running the following NPM scipt at the root of your project folder where package.json is located: **npm run configure-sso**
+1. Register your application in Azure by running the following NPM script at the root of your project folder where package.json is located: **npm run configure-sso**

 - Your browser will open and prompt for authentication.
-Enter the user name and passowrd of a user with tenant admin permissions.
+Enter the user name and password of a user with tenant admin permissions.
 If you created an account using [Office 365 Developer Program](https://aka.ms/devprogramsignup), this should suffice.
-- Once you have successfully logged in, you will see the scripted steps for registering the application executing in the command shell
+- Once you have successfully logged in, you will see the script reporting each step it takes in the command shell.

 ### Run the solution